-- >> Screen patient for contraindications. - >> In the Database Navigator window, click on the existing patient's name, then click OR click to start a new record. - >> Update (or enter) the patient's Demographic information. - Position the patient face up in center of the scanner table.
+- Screen patient for contraindications. - " In the Database Navigator window, click on the existing patient's name, then click OR click to start a new record. - Update (or enter) the patient's Demographic information. - " Click Scan >> .
+Click the AP Spine button.
+Click OK .
+Check the parameters. - Position the patient face up in center of the scanner table.
 Position the scanner arm over the patient's midsection.
 Use the leg rest block to stretch the spine and relax the curvature.